 A systematic approach to the pituitary region is crucial as small lesions can have a profound impact on the patient, and can be subtle even on high quality dedicated MRI imaging.
 Successful assessment of the pituitary region relies not only on a clear understanding of the local anatomy but also on the relatively wide variety of pathologies which occur in the region.

 A typical targeted MRI examination of the pituitary region includes coronal and sagittal small field of view T1 and T1 post contrast images, as well as dynamic contrast enhanced coronal images, which are critical for the identification of small microadenomas.
 T2 weighted sequences are often also included, although are of relatively little-added benefit.
+Please, refer to the article on pituitary gland protocol (MRI) for a detailed discussion on this topic.

 Normal appearance on MRI